 Fall is rapidly approaching, and I’m so excited because I love fall!
 It’s not my favorite season because of any kind of coffee flavor.
 I’d rather thirst to death than drink coffee, ha.
 I love the smell and feel of fall, and of course, fall fashions!
 While I was deciding how to decorate our balcony for the season, I decided to make matching wreaths for each French door.
 So I went to the Dollar Tree to find some items that felt like fall.
 The wreaths ended up being not only super cute, but also easy to make!
 I made two easy DIY fall wreaths using Dollar Tree items for about $6.

 To make easy DIY fall wreaths you need (from Dollar Tree unless noted*):

 - 2 green styrofoam wreath forms

-- hot glue gun and sticks
+- hot glue gun* and glue sticks

-- 10 pack styrofoam orange pumkins
+- 10 pack styrofoam orange pumpkins

 - pack of felt (I used green and yellow)